A2osX/A2osX/.Docs/Command Guide.md

 	edit file

+![](../.screen-shots/ScreenShot.EDIT.png)

 The **edit** command allows the user to interactively read and edit standard text files in A2osX.
 If you do not specify a file name on the command line, you will be prompted to enter one when you save your work (control-S).
 Consult the help screen below for a list of the special keys that can be used while editing a file.

+![](../.screen-shots/ScreenShot.EDIT%20Help.png)

 >A note for the touch typists!: While **edit** is not a word processor, it still is one of the most complex programs included in A2osX.
 It does a lot!
 A side affect of this, and due to the lack of a keyboard buffer in the Apple //e, if you try to speed type while using EDIT some keystrokes may be dropped.
 This is most noticeable when using the AppleWin emulator set to 1.0 speed.
 Changing the emulator speed to at least 2.0 will significantly reduce or eliminate the dropped keys.

-![](../.screen-shots/ScreenShot.EDIT.png)

-There is a help screen

-![](../.screen-shots/ScreenShot.EDIT%20Help.png)

 ### FORMAT